bishibashiB/Twizy_CanDisplay/README.md

 you should be able to use an arduino mega as well, it holds double the flash for your fonts etc... pin-compatible, slightly longer PCB.
 I didn't have one for testing yet.
 The cheap CAN shields come with a hard-wired 120Ohms resistor.
 This didn't make trouble during my testing.
 Possibly you want to remove it (unsolder or 'destroy').

+Printing (or building) a casing for this CAN display is planed.
+You have an STL file matching this job (it should be ?

 mediate level: checkout yourself options for bigger TFT (up to 3.5" on _AVR_ or going to where the music plays: who is the first for esp8266/32? - but that is like an OVMS display isn't it :D )